TobyM-engineering/ml-player-piano/README.md

 ✅ Firmware skeleton added

-⚙️ ML velocity mapping under development
+⚙️ ML velocity not implimented into the Folder yet under development

-🛠 Mechanical + tuning ongoing

-🔬 Long-duration testing planned
+🔬 Long-duration testing - minor fixes here and there but nothing that takes more than a minute

 Repository Structure
 ml-player-piano/